AfterShip/eslint-config-aftership/README.md

 ### on your editor:
 1. If the repository doesn't have `eslint` installed, you can install it as global package
 	- `npm install -g eslint@1.6.0 eslint-config-aftership`
-	- for users of `aftership/react`, do `npm install -g babel-eslint eslint-plugin-react` too
+	- For users of `aftership/react`, do `npm install -g babel-eslint eslint-plugin-react`
 	- Create a `.eslintrc` in `$HOME`

 		```json